A letter for our straight Christian allies

 I find it surprising that Christians, who claim to be people of The Book, can’t see the similarities happening today.

-Standing with us you also get to experience something that is an everyday reality for many in the LGBTIQ community.
+Standing with us you also get to experience something that is an everyday reality for many in the LGBTQ community.
 Eighty five percent of gay men and lesbians experienced harassment or violence during their lifetime, with one in four gay men and lesbians being physically attacked.
 For our transgender brothers and sisters the stats are alarmingly higher.
 These physical attacks are not for anything we have done but simply for being who they are.
 In the eyes of the attacker they are abnormal outsiders who do not deserve to be treated like everyone else.
-LGBTIQ people have never asked for special rights, just basic human rights.
-Equality, dignity and respect.
+LGBTQ people have never asked for special rights, just basic human rights; equality, dignity and respect.

 Thank you for being like Jesus, stepping into our world and lives and demonstrating unconditional love.
 It has not gone unnoticed by God and those who strive to be like the Master.